 As the Redwoods’ website suggests, the course’s location allows for a quiet and relaxing escape from noisier city life.
 There are some fantastic views of mountains to enjoy throughout the round that pair well with the towering trees and add to the overall calming experience.

 Where is Redwoods?

 The Redwoods Golf Course is located at 22011 88th Avenue in northern Langley.

 If driving from a region west of Langley, the Trans-Canada Highway is probably the fastest option.
 Take exit 58, then turn right onto 88th Avenue.
 Continue straight until you pass 216th Street, and the course should be on the left side.

 Redwoods is less than 3.5 km from the historic village of Fort Langley.
 Other courses close by include Pagoda Ridge and the Fort Langley Golf Course, among others.

 Redwoods Green Fees

-In the spring of 2021, tee times can be booked up to thirty days prior to playing and prices vary throughout the year.
-As of April, prime time adult rates are around $45 on weekdays and $70 on weekends.
-Reservations must be made online and can’t be done over the phone.
+In early 2022, tee times were available up to thirty days prior to playing and prices varied throughout the year.
+As of February, prime time adult rates were around $55 on weekdays and $65 on weekends.
+Reservations had to be made online at the time.

 Note: Like other golf courses, green fees at Redwoods vary based on the time of day and become gradually less expensive as each day goes on.
 Prices are subject to change.